-Hattie’s Garden is a sustainable agriculture garden that grows chemical-free produce.
-The program is also a Hattie Larlham vocational program for adults with developmental disabilities.
+Hattie’s Gardens is a sustainable garden that grows fresh, organic produce for Akron and Northeast Ohio residents.
+Hattie's Gardens is a Hattie Larlham work training program for adults with developmental disabilities.